MileHacker Logo

 Thoughtful Giving

-Be cautious of tours that appear to exploit poverty or display communities in an undignified way.
+Be wary of trips that appear to exploit poverty or display communities in an undignified way.
 Choose tours that offer genuine interaction.
 Refrain from giving cash straight to street youngsters or beggars; this can perpetuate dependency.
 If you wish to help, give to trustworthy local charities.

 Mindful Contributions